BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/21 4Sum Problem/Theory.md

 ## Brute Force Approach

-- Just generate all teh 4 pairs using 4 loops
+- Just generate all the 4 pairs using 4 loops

 ### Algorithm